Don’t let anyone tell you a college degree – or what major you pick – doesn’t make a big difference in life. The numbers tell a different story.

 6. You don’t have to work in your degree field

 While engineering majors might make more in sales, there’s nothing saying the English major has to stay involved in literature, or take up an office job.
-Those who successfully cross over to more lucrative fields reap the benefits.
+Those who successfully cross over to more lucrative fields still reap the benefits.

 The Bureau says those who stopped after a bachelor’s degree in liberal arts but pursue a career related to computers and math have average earnings of $2.9 million over 40 years, “while liberal arts majors working in office support occupations have earnings of $1.6 million.”